Data management and protection

 DARS application

-When preparing a new DARS application, it is strongly advised that you seek advice from the University’s Research IT, Information Governance and Research Governance teams on the arrangements for accessing, transferring, and processing the NHS Digital data.
-Applicants can request advice form the University teams by sending a copy of the draft DARS application to research-gov-data@manchester.ac.uk and specifying the input required.
+When preparing a new DARS application, applicants should make contact with the University's Highly Restricted Data Service, Information Governance Office and Research Governance teams so that the arrangements for accessing, transferring and processing the NHS England data can be reviewed.
+Notice of the planned application and, if available, a copy of the draft DARS application should be sent to: Data_RG@manchester.ac.uk

 Data Sharing Agreement

-In addition to the conditions outlined in the DSA, NHS Digital data users must be aware of the conditions outlined in the overarching Data Sharing Framework Contract (DSFC) in place between NHS Digital and The University of Manchester.
-The DSFC ensure that high standards are maintained by the University in safeguarding any data we receive from NHS Digital.
+In addition to the conditions outlined in the DSA, NHS England data users must be aware of the conditions outlined in the overarching Data Sharing Framework Contract (DSFC) in place between NHS England and The University of Manchester.
+The DSFC ensure that high standards are maintained by the University in safeguarding any data we receive from NHS England.
 Full details of what you need to consider are outlined in the University’s NHS Digital Data Sharing Framework Contract (DSFC) guidance document for users.

 Related guidance

-The University’s Data Safe Haven provides an infrastructure for the secure management of personal, sensitive and confidential information including NHS Digital data.
+The University’s Data Safe Haven provides an infrastructure for the secure management of personal, sensitive and confidential information including NHS England data.

 Making research data open and accessible